Robotics-DAI-FMFI-UK/smely-zajko/readme.txt

-controlboard/ - Atmel AVR Studio 4 project for main robot control board based on ATmega128 robot_controll/ - the main application running on the linux with ubuntu linux
+controlboard/ - Atmel AVR Studio 4 project for main robot control board based on ATmega128 robot_controll/ - the main application running on the linux with ubuntu linux nn_lib/ - the library for running a neural network nn_train/ - the application to train a neural network gen_train_data/ - the application to generate the training data - unfortunately built using some outdated QT library (needs refreshing)

+destination.txt - contains GPS coordinates of the robot destination location *.net - a trained neural network